wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

     {
 //      GIVEN an account with contact records
 //      WHEN the ShippingCountry is changing on the account record
-//      THEN the country should be copied to all the MailingCountry field on all the child contacts of that account
+//      THEN the country should be copied to the MailingCountry field on all the child contacts of that account
     }
 }
 ```